14 Things to Consider Before You Buy a Restaurant POS System

-The right restaurant POS will be able to give you straightforward answers.
+The right restaurant POS provider will be able to give you straightforward answers.

-Also make sure they aren’t able to change the rates on you.
+Also, make sure they aren’t able to change the rates on you.
 Imagine signing onto one rate, and finding it raised a few months later, and you have no ground to stand on.
-You may feel you’re getting a good deal on your processing rate at the beginning, but in a few months or a year, the higher surprise prices will have you thinking otherwise.
+You may feel you’re getting a good deal on your processing rate at the beginning, but in a few months or a year, the unexpected higher prices will have you thinking otherwise.

-And believe it or not, that’s pretty common practice with some restaurant POS systems.
+And believe it or not, that’s pretty common practice with some restaurant point of sale systems.

 Think of a new restaurant POS system as bringing on a new business partner.
-Take the time you need to ask all these questions and more, if they come up!
-You want to bring in a partner you can trust, not one you’ll end up regretting.
+Take the time you need to ask all these questions and more if they come up.
+You want to bring in systems and partners you can trust, not one you’ll end up regretting.